Snoopy Tennis

 Snoopy Tennis is a sports video game developed by the British company Mermaid Studios and published by Infogrames.
 It was released for the Game Boy Color in 2001.
+It was the first Peanuts video game released after Charles M. Schultz's death the year prior in 2000.

 Reception

 The game was met with positive reception, as GameRankings gave it a score of 85% based on only two reviews.
 In Japan, where the game was ported for release on June 20, 2001, Famitsu gave it a score of 20 out of 40.